yashgupta17402/Asic-Design-Flow/README.md

 ## GCC Compilation: C Program
 ### Step 1
-* In the Linux Environment, create a new C Program file using any editor.
+* In the Linux Environment, create a new C Program file using any editor. command used to create c program: gedit filename.c
   1. **Code Snippet:**
     ```c
     #include <stdio.h>